-The overall poverty rate and the incidence of poverty remain high, during a sluggish economy.
+Most business and legal reports indicate that careers in this field will continue to grow over the next 20 years, placing a demand on this nation such that, people are being recruited abroad to fulfill employment here in the United States.
+The overall poverty rate and the incidence of poverty remain high, during uncertainties and sluggish economy.
 The average poverty rate for California remains in double digits, along with the housing crisis.
-Many poor families are not receiving the support they need.
-Often times, people are turned away for services because they do not meet certain company profiles or criteria.
-VV-CDC recognizes that many of these community members are or have been on probation or parole; disadvantaged youth; homeless; and the long term unemployed.
+Often times, people are turned away for services, because they do not meet certain company profiles or criteria.
+VVCDC recognizes that many community members are on, or have been on probation or parole; disadvantaged youth; homeless; and the long term unemployed.
 The lack of education leads to disparate measures, hopelessness, and poverty.
-College is a choice that many have not considered until it’s too late.
-According to the latest corrections figures, for the first time in U.S. history, one (1) out of every one hundred (100) adults are in prison.
+College is a choice that many have not been considered until the latter years of life.